nus-cs2103-AY1920S2/duke/docs/README.md

 ### Feature 5: Get help
 Users can get help from Duke for commands they can use to run Duke, which will be listed for viewing.

+### Feature 5: Exit application
+Users can leave the application and close the GUI.

 ## Usage

 ### `list` - Shows list of tasks created and saved